-Vibe coding meets data: How AI-assisted builders use analytics to guide their projects
+Vibe coding analytics: How AI-assisted builders use data to catch errors and stay on track

-AI can’t build everything, but it’s opening doors for plenty of people who would have been shut out just a few short years ago.
+AI can't build everything, but it's opened doors for plenty of people who would have been shut out just a couple of years ago.
+And for builders who want their vibe-coded products to actually perform, vibe coding analytics—using real data to validate, guide, and improve what AI builds—has become just as important as the building itself.

 We reached out to a few of these vibe coders to find out more about their methods, what they're building, and what they have to offer as best tips and tricks for others curious to get started.

-One common refrain: Adding solid analytics to your vibe-powered development process can help you catch issues faster and keep your products on the right track.
+One common refrain: Adding solid analytics to your vibe-powered development process can help you catch errors faster and keep your products on the right track.

 Here's more on the rise of vibe coding and how the builders using it are staying data-driven.